The first album

 in general the majority of the first album's lyrics deal with sex and youthful lust, but we also find feelings, emotions and stories that are sometimes dealt with in a very subtle manner.
 Brian says, "We wanted our first album to look like a collection of short stories.
 We wanted to take our listeners on a trip, on an emotional roller coaster, with little surprises here and there, instead of only giving them sounds.
 The album is composed of 10 short stories, about the same theme but with 10 different points of view."

-This song seems to be about telling an ex-lover to "come home" and it expresses the pain the person is feeling without their lover.
+"come home" and it expresses the pain the person is feeling without their lover.

-Brian speaks about the despair that comes after each separation, about finality, pain and healing.
+Brian speaks about the despair that comes after each separation, about finality,

-Teenage Angst
+Angst and

 Its about "a robot fuck."
 Repetitive and cold.
 It’s not actually a robot, but it’s about worthless, meaningless shags, and how they are very impersonal.